 With the beginning of the substance abuse treatment, DBT encouraged complete abstinence with the help of DBT distress tolerance skills, DBT emotion regulation skills, DBT stop skills, DBT chain analysis, DBT mindfulness, DBT coping skills, DBT diary cards, etc. For a patient, who is new to the recovery process, this sometimes can be a very intimidating prospect.
 That’s why a therapist breaks down long-term sobriety into easier obtained small goals.
-Certified DBT therapist helps a person to continue to succeed, gaining stability and move closer to drug-free life.
+A certified DBT therapist helps a person to continue to succeed, gain stability, and move closer to a drug-free life.

-In the process of dialectical behavior therapy training, it targets different behaviours for improving patient’s chance of recovery:
+In the process of dialectical behavior therapy training, it targets different behaviors for improving patient’s chance of recovery:

 - Alleviating or reducing withdrawal symptoms